PTE Listening Practice: Modules, Test Format & Success Tips

 It’s best to choose the response options that align with the overall meaning or message of the recording.

-PTE listening practice regularly via English movies, news, and talk shows can help you improve your skill in quick understanding of the audio content.
+PTE listening practice regularly via English movies, news, and talk shows can help you improve your skill in quickly understanding the audio content.

 Pre-Scan The Text, Questions, And Answer Options